 Sorting out spousal support is not a simple matter.

-For a free consultation with an AGB family lawyer to talk about protecting your rights and understanding your obligations in the event of marriage breakdown, call us today in Ottawa at 613-232-8832 or email us.
+For a free consultation with an AGB family lawyer to talk about protecting your rights and understanding your obligations in the event of a marriage breakdown, call us today in Ottawa at 613-232-8832 or email us.
 Want to talk right now?
 A representative is available for a live chat.

 Want to know more about our team of Ottawa family lawyers?
 Visit “About the firm.”